Kiuwan logo

 • Working with IT services to roll out software

 Proper deployment governance simplifies the process of releasing new applications and updates, but it requires close collaboration with the rest of your team.
-Organizations should ensure that developers are familiar with all deadlines and changes and also prepare end users for how the new application will work.
-Any new products should also follow the standards of the environment.
-Doing so will ensure smoother adoption while avoiding any hurdles with compliance.
+Organizations should ensure that developers are familiar with all deadlines and changes, and also prepare end users for how the new application will work.
+Any new products should also adhere to environmental standards.
+Doing so will ensure a smoother adoption while avoiding any compliance hurdles.

 Security governance

 The cost of data breaches reached $4.88 million USD in 2024, and it’s only expected to rise.
 A company’s IT infrastructure can have vulnerabilities that bad actors can exploit.
-So, a robust security governance strategy is critical for maintaining operability and profitability.
+Therefore, a robust security governance strategy is crucial for maintaining operational efficiency and profitability.

-Security governance is central to a company’s broader cybersecurity efforts, and provides an official framework for handling a security threat.
-Effective security governance defines a framework of the personnel, technologies, and procedures that enable a structured response to security incidents.
+Security governance is central to a company’s broader cybersecurity efforts and provides a formal framework for addressing security threats.
+Effective security governance establishes a framework of personnel, technologies, and procedures that enables a structured response to security incidents.
 The exact components of each will vary based on your organization’s needs.

 Some examples of each are as follows: